 To those struggling, I see you.
 I feel you.
 The sole purpose of this article is simply to reassure you that you’re not alone.

 While lockdowns fucking suck, I’m not here to place blame, or call out the government, or protest about the state’s response.
 Quite frankly, I get it.
-I understand the ‘why’, and I will do my part and stay home in my Oodie like I have for the past 18 months and take part in Zoom trivia and order takeaway from local restaurants (very important right now), but it doesn’t mean I’m okay about it.
+I understand the ‘why’, and I will do my part and stay home like I have for the past 18 months, work from my loungeroom and take part in Zoom trivia and order takeaway from local restaurants (very important right now), but it doesn’t mean I’m okay about it.